Image: James Lewcun, 1976: The Globe and Mail.

 The Readophone was one of the inventions rejected by CNIB’s technical panel.
 A sort of vinyl-based audiobook, Edwin A. Baker refused the company’s wishes to adopt the technology (Readophone Foundation, Facts About the Readophone; Literature in Sound, 1935.
 CNIB Papers (LAC) MG28 l233, Vol. 22, file 2)

-What is perhaps most surprising, however, is that CNIB worked for decades to develop and iterate machines, hardware and software to best service people who are blind or partially-sighted.
+What is perhaps most foundational, however, is that CNIB worked for decades to develop and iterate machines, hardware and software to best service people who are blind or partially-sighted.
 Long before technology companies like Google and Apple developed mobile and desktop applications for assisted reading, CNIB rigorously tested audio players and typing machines.
 Some of them, like the Octophone and the Readophone, proved to be catastrophic blunders, but phonographs and audio tape players provided many decades of reading opportunities.

 On the other hand, CNIB also tested more successful, cutting-edge equipment like the IBM Braille Embossing Machine, which allowed for the mass-production of Braille books using plates.
 And in 1976, famous inventor and futurologist Ray Kurzweil introduced the reading machine, a device that could scan and read books aloud.
 For his efforts, Kurzweil received the CNIB’s Winston Gordon Award, “recognizing his achievements in significant technological advances benefitting people with vision loss,” according to the CNIB website.
 The foundation’s ability to introduce and implement innovative technology is nothing short of remarkable, and with each step, has refuted the notion that visual impairment is a disability.